germanocorrea/dotfiles/README.md

 My personal dotfiles for the machines and distros I use.
 Public because at the first setup after OS installation I might not have SSH configured.

+## How this works

+- Ansible is used to automate installation of several required packages I need for each dotfile (niri dotfiles require the niri package, waybar dotfiles require waybar, nvim dotfiles require nvim and several LSPs, etc)
+- GNU Stow is used to apply the dotfiles for the current user

 ## Supported distros

 | Distro | Playbook |